dvenor/salesforcefoundation.github.io/_posts/2015-02-03-how-npsp-does-error-handling-on-salesforce.markdown

 3. We create and store an error record
 4. We send error notifications

 There is a caveat here, in the case of __triggers__.
 Since the earliest point where we can set a savepoint is the trigger, when we do a rollback the initial operation that caused the trigger to run is not rolled back.
 Only everything that happens in or after the trigger is.
 For the specific cases where we do not want to store an error record, and we want instead to roll everything back, including the original operation, we use `addError` to force the platform to do the rollback for us.
-We do this by setting the flag `isPropogateErrorsFromTrigger` to true in TDTM_TriggerHandler.
+We do this by setting the flag `isPropogateErrorsFromTrigger` to true in `TDTM_TriggerHandler`.

 _*You could argue that a trigger is not an entry point, as it needs to be called from some other code in the platform, such a controller, a future, a batch, or even the data loader.
 However, we consider it an entry point to our application given that it can be called from standard VisualForce pages or some other standard platform code that we don’t have access to - the trigger thus becoming our de facto entry point._